OpenJetGet Started

 License

-That means individual developers and companies can use, modify, and embed the core SDK and CLI freely under the Apache terms.
+That means individual developers and companies can use, modify, and redistribute the core SDK and CLI under the GNU Affero General Public License v3.0 terms, including its network-use source availability requirements.
 Future paid offerings for hosted, team, or enterprise functionality may be shipped separately under commercial terms.

 External contributions are accepted under the contributor terms in CONTRIBUTING.md and CLA.md.